LusiferAndTheRubaDubs/TicTacToe/README.md

 5. The business logic is coded using Test Driven Development.
 6. The code is loosely coupled and follows good object oriented design practices.
 7. Extra points

+# Setup
+1. Fork this repository
+2. Clone the repository to your machine

+# Build and Run
+1. Be located at the root of the project and enter the command:

+	$ sh ./bin/buildAndRun

+# Development
+The project was programmed in Java using:

+1. Java 1.8.0_66
+2. Gradle 2.8
+3. Sparks 2.3
+4. Travis CI
+5. Heroku
+6. Selinium